ncatlab/nlab-content/pages/8/8/7/1/1788/content.md

-> This page is for developing preminary notes or making typographical experiments.
-It may be edited by anybody, anytime.
-At the same time, you don't need to delete other people's ongoing notes here in order to add your own.
+> This page is for developing preliminary notes or making typographical experiments, etc. It may be edited by anybody, anytime.
+But you don't necessarily need to delete other people's ongoing notes here in order to add your own.
 In any case, overwritten edits may always be recovered from the [page history](https://ncatlab.org/nlab/history/Sandbox).

 ***

+**Extension of irreps of normal subgroups**

+* [[I. Martin Isaacs]]: Thm.
+11.7 in: *Character theory of finite groups*, Academic Press, New York (1976) &lbrack;[ISBN:978-0-8218-4229-4](https://bookstore.ams.org/view?ProductCode=CHEL/359.H)&rbrack;

 * Peter Schmid: *Extending irreducible representations of normal subgroups*, Journal of Algebra **94** 1 (1985) 30-51 \[<a href="https://doi.org/10.1016/0021-8693(85)90203-0">doi:10.1016/0021-8693(85)90203-0</a>\]